ANIMA Indonesian Psychological Journal's ethics statements are based on Committee on Publication Ethics (COPE)’s Best Practice Guidelines for Journal.

 The mechanism of retraction follows the Retraction Guidelines of Committee on Publication Ethics (COPE).

-The Editor is responsible for deciding which of the articles submitted to Anima should be published.
+The Editor is responsible for deciding which of the articles submitted to ANIMA Indonesian Psychological Journal should be published.

 The Editor may be guided by the policies of Anima's Editorial Board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.